Rakon: Weapons components controversy

 In July 2006, Rakon was the target of by Global Peace and Justice Auckland (GPJA).
 During the Israeli attacks on Lebanon in July 2006, GPJA issued a media release appealing "to the Prime Minister to close the loophole which allows New Zealand's Rakon Industries to export parts for Israeli bombs being dropped on Lebanon and Palestine.".

 Rakon continues to maintain that their products had not been designed for military use and the question of where they were used was up to their customers to answer.
 Rakon listed Rockwell Collins as a customer in their IPO prospectus.
 In June 2006, the New Zealand Ministry of Foreign Affairs and Trade cleared Rakon products for export, stating that they were unlikely to have been specifically designed for military use.

 The Rakon share price saw a significant rise after the Herald story went to press.
 However, various peace activist groups have maintained calls for Rakon to be prohibited from supplying any products to companies involved in the manufacture of weapons or weapons-related systems.

-World's smallest GPS

-In January 2006, Rakon actually released the world's smallest GPS RF Front End Module, which is a component in a GPS system; however, various media sources slightly misrepresented the title of the release - stating "Worlds smallest GPS Receiver".

-This GPS module allows systems designers to connect an antenna and GPS baseband to the Rakon module and create a small, simple GPS receiver.
-The concept is that all the 'difficult' radio frequency design is done by Rakon, and the equipment manufacturer can focus on their application, rather than designing GPS.
-Rakon has not reported any specific sales of the GPS module but claims there is still significant interest in it.